matomo-org/matomo-sdk-ios/README.md

 PiwikTracker.configureSharedInstance(withSiteID: "5", baseURL: URL(string: "http://your.server.org/path-to-piwik/piwik.php")!)
 ```

 The `siteId` is the ID that you can get if you [add a website](https://piwik.org/docs/manage-websites/#add-a-website) within the Piwik web interface.
-The `baseURL` it the URL to your Piwik web instance and has to include the "piwik.php" string.
+The `baseURL` is the URL to your Piwik web instance and has to include the "piwik.php" string.

 #### Opting Out